zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

     2. Else add *Undelegated DS* as DS records to the *DS Record* set.

 3. If *Test Type* is "normal", then:
-    1. Create a DS query with the DO flag set for the name of the *Child Zone* ("DS Query").
+    1. Create a [DNSSEC Query] with query type DS and query name *Child Zone* ("DS Query").
     2. Retrieve all name server IP addresses for the parent zone of *Child Zone* using [Method1] (store as "Parent NS IP").